thomas-bouvier/portfolio/content/_index.md

 ---
 hero:
   name: Thomas Bouvier
-  heading: I'm a data engineer interested in science and technology, open-source software, climate and energy.
+  heading: I'm a data engineer who would like to build tools for the greater social good.
 ---